poweredbyniks/SQL-interview-questions/README.md

 A function must return a result.
 So that is also called a function that returns a result or a value.
 When we create it a function must specify a value type that will return a value.

-•	Functions only work with select statements.
+•Functions only work with select statements.

-•	Functions can be used anywhere in SQL, such as AVG, COUNT, SUM, MIN, DATE and so on with select statements.
+•Functions can be used anywhere in SQL, such as AVG, COUNT, SUM, MIN, DATE and so on with select statements.

-•	Functions compile every time.
+•Functions compile every time.

-•	Functions must return a value or result.
+•Functions must return a value or result.

-•	Functions only work with input parameters.
+•Functions only work with input parameters.

-•	Try and catch statements are not used in functions.
+•Try and catch statements are not used in functions.

 Function Types: